-ADP not only delivers port infrastructure, we are also a business partner that delivers value to our customers by taking a 360-degree approach to our customers’ transport and logistics challenges.
-By combining the Port of Fredericia with with modern storage and logistics domiciles at Taulov Dry Port in the hinterland, we offer the Danish transport and logistics sector efficient and coherent transport and logistics solutions.
+ADP do not only deliver port infrastructure, we are also a business partner that delivers value to our customers by taking a 360-degree approach to our customers’ transport and logistics challenges.
+By combining the Port of Fredericia with modern storage and logistics domiciles at Taulov Dry Port in the hinterland, we offer the Danish transport and logistics sector efficient and coherent transport and logistics solutions.

 For further information, please contact

 Mobile +45 2969 2034

 The Port of Fredericia is a port close to the city, and we are very much aware of the interaction with our surroundings.
 The Port of Fredericia currently goes through a major transformation where port areas and facilities are developed to accommodate future volumes of cargo.
 We balance our development plans and increased activities with as much consideration for the environment as possible and in good interaction between the city and port.

 The development takes place in close collaboration with the port operators, who are the leading shipping companies, brokers and transport and logistics companies.